Do you truly want to stop abuse in your life? If so, you have a lot to learn so you can discern truth and false promises.

-Helpful Linked Articles
+Helpful Linked Articles to Stop Abuse

 The following blog is written by Leslie Vernick.
 She makes a few additional comments on subjects, other than this issue.
 But when you read the “Question” posed in her blog, and then the “Answer” she gives, we believe you will find some very good information.
 Please pray, read, glean and apply what you can use: